 It’s important to know that the location of the fibroid largely determines the complications, if, they arise.
 Depending on their type, fibroids sometimes increase the risk of a miscarriage during the first and second trimester.
 Fibroids in the uterine cavity are the ones most likely to cause a miscarriage.

 Most fibroids don’t need any treatment if the symptoms are not causing too many problems.
-Since there is no single best approach to the treatment, the doctor determines the best course of action involving medicine for fibroids or fibroids surgery based on the type of fibroid and the symptoms.
+Since there is no single best approach to the treatment, the doctor determines the best course of action involving medicine or surgery, based on the type of fibroid and the symptoms.

-Medication is the simplest method of fibroid treatment without surgery and is effective in treatment.
-Gonadotrophin-releasing hormone analogues (GnRHas) shrink or halt the growth of fibroids temporarily and are administered as a nasal spray, a monthly injection or as a skin implant.
-The GnRHas reduce the oestrogen levels in the body and the course of treatment normally lasts between three to six months.
+Medication is the simplest method of fibroid treatment without surgery.
+Gonadotrophin-releasing hormone analogues (GnRHas) shrink or halt the growth of fibroids temporarily and are administered as a nasal spray, a monthly injection, or as a skin implant.
+The GnRHas reduce the oestrogen levels in the body, and the course of treatment normally lasts between three to six months.
 They are usually prescribed a few months before the woman plans to conceive.

 Myomectomy is the only method of surgical removal of uterine fibroids that leaves the uterus intact and is an option for women who still want to retain their ability to conceive.
 Myomectomy can involve procedures to remove the fibroids through laparoscopic or hysteroscopic surgery.
 Open surgeries are for larger fibroids that cannot be operated laparoscopically.
-Although the fibroid is removed, the women have a 25% probability of a new one growing in the next 10 years.
+Although the fibroid is removed, the women undergoing this treatment have a 25% probability of a new one growing in the next ten years.

 - Thermal techniques: This relatively new technique called myolysis uses laparoscopically inserted equipment that is directly probed into the fibroid.
 It uses laser or electric current to destroy the fibroid cells.
 A similar procedure called cryomyolysis destroys the fibroid cells by using extreme cold to freeze the blood supply to the fibroid.

-What Are The Home Remedies To Cure Fibroids In Pregnant Women?
+Are There Home Remedies to Cure Fibroids In Pregnant Women?

 There are plenty of home remedies available that can be used to shrink uterine fibroids naturally without surgery.
 These remedies and treatments can be included as part of a healthy lifestyle for fibroid uterus treatment naturally.